CusterJ/go-concurrency/README.md

 # go-concurrency
-This project implements concurrency in Golang through a dispatcher, workers, logger, and benchmark.
+This project implements concurrency in GO through a dispatcher, workers, logger, and benchmark.

 There are two types of implemented workers: